je-suis-tm/graph-theory/README.md

 ### 14. Habitat Occupancy

 In the traditional study of community ecology, metapopulation model is used to map out the patchy habitat occupancy and extinction.
 It only requires one ordinary differential equation to monitor a single species.
-However, one of the big drawbacks is its landscape connectivity.
-With avant-garde complex network, we can incorporate spatial structure into the deterministic system to create an agent-based simulation.
+However, one of the biggest malaise is its landscape connectivity.
+With complex network, we can incorporate spatial structure into the deterministic system to create an agent-based simulation.

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/preview/levins%20model.gif)